hotrodorm/hotrod/README.md

 # HotRod ORM

-HotRod 5 is an open source ORM for Spring and Spring Boot geared toward high performance persistence for relational databases.
+HotRod 5 is an open-source Object-Relational Mapping (ORM) framework designed for Spring and Spring Boot, optimized for rapid development and high-performance persistence in relational databases.

+## Key Features of HotRod

-HotRod brings:
+HotRod offers:

-- [CRUD](./hotrod-project/docs/docs-5/crud/README.md) &mdash; Quick and simple persistence for rapid prototyping
+- [CRUD](./hotrod-project/docs/docs-5/crud/README.md) &mdash; Quick and straightforward persistence for rapid prototyping
-- [LiveSQL](./hotrod-project/docs/docs-5/livesql/README.md) &mdash; Flexible SQL querying from your code with live syntax validation
+- [LiveSQL](./hotrod-project/docs/docs-5/livesql/README.md) &mdash; Flexible SQL querying directly from your code with live syntax validation
-- [Nitro](./hotrod-project/docs/docs-5/nitro/README.md) &mdash; All the power of native SQL and Dynamic SQL when you need it
+- [Nitro](./hotrod-project/docs/docs-5/nitro/README.md) &mdash; Harness the power of native SQL and dynamic SQL when necessary
-- [Torcs](./hotrod-project/docs/docs-5/torcs/README.md) &mdash; Detect slow queries at runtime and get their execution plans
+- [Torcs](./hotrod-project/docs/docs-5/torcs/README.md) &mdash; Identify slow queries at runtime and analyze their execution plans

-Get started with the [Hello World](./hotrod-project/docs/docs-5/guides/hello-world.md) example and other [Hello World Examples](./hotrod-project/docs/docs-5/README.md#examples).
+Get started with the [Hello World](./hotrod-project/docs/docs-5/guides/hello-world.md) example and explore additional [Hello World Examples](./hotrod-project/docs/docs-5/README.md#examples).

-See the [Highlights Pamphlet](./hotrod-project/docs/features.md) of HotRod ORM, [What's New](./hotrod-project/docs/docs-5/whats-new.md) in HotRod 5, the [Version History](./hotrod-project/docs/version-history.md), the [Roadmap](./hotrod-project/docs/roadmap.md), and the [HotRod 5 Documentation](./hotrod-project/docs/docs-5/README.md).
-All this functionality is available for any of the [Supported Databases](./hotrod-project/docs/docs-5/config/supported-databases.md).
+See the [Highlights Pamphlet](./hotrod-project/docs/features.md) of HotRod ORM, learn about [What's New](./hotrod-project/docs/docs-5/whats-new.md) in HotRod 5, review the [Version History](./hotrod-project/docs/version-history.md), and explore the [Roadmap](./hotrod-project/docs/roadmap.md).
+The comprehensive [HotRod 5 Documentation](./hotrod-project/docs/docs-5/README.md) is available, covering all functionalities across the [Supported Databases](./hotrod-project/docs/docs-5/config/supported-databases.md).

 For documentation on the previous versions see the [HotRod 4 Documentation](./hotrod-project/docs/docs-4/README.md) and the [HotRod 3 Documentation](./hotrod-project/docs/docs-3/README.md).

 ## LiveSQL &mdash; At a Glance

-[LiveSQL](./hotrod-project/docs/docs-5/livesql/README.md) allows you to write and run queries directly from your application code.
-LiveSQL's inline syntax only allow valid SQL clauses and expressions.
+[LiveSQL](./hotrod-project/docs/docs-5/livesql/README.md) enables you to write and execute queries directly from your application code.
+Its inline syntax ensures that only valid SQL clauses and expressions are permitted.

-LiveSQL can run SELECT, UPDATE, DELETE, and INSERT queries from the most basic syntax to advanced queries.
-The syntax can include complex predicates, subqueries, CTEs, arithmetic operators, functions, as well as standard SQL constructs such as ordering limiting, aggregation, window functions, union, for update (locking), etc.
+LiveSQL supports SELECT, UPDATE, DELETE, and INSERT queries, ranging from basic syntax to advanced queries.
+The syntax accommodates complex predicates, subqueries, Common Table Expressions (CTEs), arithmetic operators, functions, as well as standard SQL constructs such as ordering, limiting, aggregation, window functions, unions, and locking with FOR UPDATE.

-A simple SELECT query to compute the expression `3 * 7` in the database can be written as:
+A simple SELECT query to compute the expression 3 * 7 in the database can be written as follows:

 ```java
 Row row = sql.select(sql.val(3).mult(7).as("total")).executeOne();